 Here you have something super-ultralight.
 This tent weighs only 2 lb 5.1 oz (1052 g) and this is one of the lightest tents on the market in general.
 So its inner area/weight ratio is 2.47 m²/kg and the total protected area/weight ratio is 3.04 m²/kg.

-But this is a tent with one door and one vestibule so it offers a bit less comfort that those with two doors.
-You have the inner area 28 ft² (2.6 m²) and the vestibule adds 6.9 ft² (0.6 m²).
+But this is a tent with one door and one vestibule so it offers a bit less comfort than those with two doors.
+You have an inner area 28 ft² (2.6 m²) and the vestibule adds 6.9 ft² (0.6 m²).

 The inner space is 28 square feet (2.6 square meters), and you have one vestibule which offers 7 square feet (0.7 square meters) of space.
 So this is not a lot of area but two backpackers can manage with it.
 On the other hand, this tent is so lightweight that you can use it also as a solo tent.
 Note that you have one door on the narrow side.
 The inner area/weight ratio is 2.9 m²/kg and the total protected area/weight ratio is 3.6 m²/kg.